lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

 description: In which we learn how to break into a fake network and find secret keys, with a lot of help from the CTF organizers.
 ---

 Hack the North started a Capture the Flag (CTF) game for its participants on September 6th at 6 PM.
-At that point, I only had a vague of what a CTF was or the concepts it goes over.
+At that point, I only had a vague of what a CTF was and the concepts it went over.
 Nearly two sleepless days later, my team finally completed the last obstacle of the game, and we learned a LOT of things about computer security.

 <div class="padaround">
     <blockquote class="twitter-tweet" lang="en" align="center"><p lang="en" dir="ltr">Hackers, we&#39;re hosting a CTF Challenge on Slack at 6 PM EST (in <a href="https://twitter.com/hashtag/random?src=hash">#random</a>).
 The winner (first to finish) will receive a $50 gift card!</p>&mdash; Hack the North (@HackTheNorth) <a href="https://twitter.com/HackTheNorth/status/640570177524994048">September 6, 2015</a></blockquote>
 </div>

-CTFs are competitions intended to demonstrate computer security concepts, and they often involve solving puzzles to hack into a server.
+CTFs are competitions intended to demonstrate computer security concepts, and they often involve solving puzzles to hack into a server and extract data.
 You can read the Wikipedia entry on CTFs [here](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security).

 This post outlines my thought process during the game.
 Unlike my previous post on [Myo Dialer's birth at a Thalmic hackathon](/log/myo-dialer-27-hour-hackathon), this post isn't structured strictly on time, since work on the CTF often extended into the early morning hours over two days (i.e. I pretty much lost track of time at some point).